OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-16.md

 ## 1 Samuel 16:19

-So Saul sent messengers to Jesse and said, “Send me your son David, who is with the flock.”
+So Saul sent messengers to Jesse with the request, “Send me your son David, who is with the flock.”

 ## 1 Samuel 16:20